Skip to main content

 Debug with Debug mode: confirm the trace logs trace sent, then open that trace in Lemma.
 If root output is still blank, the callback likely returned undefined, streamed the answer elsewhere, or exited before setting trace.output(...).

-Cause: the LLM call is recorded as a generic span, so Lemma has no model name or token usage to read.
+Cause: the LLM call is recorded as a generic span, so Lemma has no model, prompt, or completion to read as a generation.
 Fix: record model calls with trace.recordGeneration().

 See Generations.
 Debug with Debug mode: check whether spanCount (span_count in Python) increases when the model call runs.
-If it does but the dashboard still lacks model metadata, switch that call site from generic span recording to recordGeneration() / record_generation() and include model and usage.
+If it does but the dashboard still lacks model/content metadata, switch that call site from generic span recording to recordGeneration() / record_generation() and include model, input, and output.

 Agent name is blank